 For those who want to escape the duties of cooking there are a good selection of country pubs offering good home cooked food using local produce.

 The properties make the perfect base for a holiday in the Brecon Beacons whether you want to explore the area or simply relax, this is the ideal place.
+Ask for a quote for best price.

 |Size||Sleeps up to 8, 4 bedrooms|